 Researchers whose projects are approved will be subject to a security check before being sworn in under the Statistics Act as 'deemed employees.'
 Deemed employees are subject to all the conditions and penalties of regular Statistics Canada employees, including fines and/or imprisonment for breach of confidentiality.
 In addition, all results to be physically removed from secure areas will be carefully screened for confidential data, whether as direct listings or as possible residual disclosures.

-For more information on these and other Research Data Centre policies, please contact us at MAD-HOOU@statcan.gc.ca to receive the following documents:
+If you have any concerns, or for more information on Research Data Centre policies, please contact us at firstname.lastname@example.org.
+You may also request to receive the following documents:

 - Guide for researchers under agreement with Statistics Canada (PDF).
 This guide describes the legal obligations, procedures and policies that apply to RDC researchers.